Notes on Theory of Distributed Systems: Random interactions

 Hopes of finding a better leader election protocol without changing the model ended when Doty and Soloveichek~\cite{DotyS2015} proved a matching $Ω(n)$ lower bound on the expected time to convergence for any leader election algorithm in the more general model of chemical reaction networks.
 This results holds assuming constant states and a \concept{dense} initial population where any state that appears is represented by a constant fraction of the agents.

 Because of this and related lower bounds, recent work on fast population protocols has tended to assume more states.
 This is a fast-moving area of research, so I will omit trying to summarize the current state of the art here.
-There are good recent surveys of this work in~\cite{AlistarhG2018,ElsasserR2018}.

-\myChapter{Mobile robots}{2016}{} Mobile robots are a model of distributed computation where the agents (robots) are located in a plane, and have no ability to communicate except by observing each others' positions.
-Typical problems are to get a group of robots to gather on a single point, or more generally to arrange themselves in some specified pattern.
-This is complicated by the usual issues of asynchrony and failures.
+For an introduction to this work see~\cite{AlistarhG2018,ElsasserR2018}.